CELC Graduate Writing and Testing Center

 The College of Education, Leadership and Counseling believes that students should have the tools necessary to be successful in their programs.
-This is why the CELC Graduate Writing Center exists.
+This is why the CELC Graduate Writing and Testing Center exists.

-Hours are by appointment only.
-Please refer to the online scheduling system for specific Writing Center hours, as on-campus staff availability may vary.
+On-campus and remote appointment hours are by appointment only.
+Please refer to the online scheduling system for specific Writing Center hours, as staff availability may vary.
+Summer and J-term availability is limited; please schedule early in advance to secure an appointment.
+Due to this limited availability, only remote (online) appointments are available during summer and J-term.

-- Students are allowed 1 appointment per day, ranging from 30 minutes to 1.5 hours
+- Students are allowed 1 appointment per day, ranging from 60-90 minutes

 - Students will be asked to read their assignment aloud, as this allows the student and consultant to hear more easily any gaps in flow or understanding